Skip to content

 Recovery guidance:

-• if local JSON is corrupted, restore from the host application's backup of exported world JSON.
+• if a host-owned persisted world-state JSON is corrupted, restore from the host application's backup; WorldForge does not silently repair malformed state.

 • if multiple workers need writes, move persistence into host-owned storage with locking, migrations, backups, and recovery drills.